top of page

 Main achievements and relevant experience

-In the 8 years since its founding (2014), the Association’s main focus and most significant achievements have been in establishing a strong foundation for the profession, in order to ensure that everyone who receives spiritual care from a certified provider can be sure to receive the professional care they deserve.
+Since its founding (2014), the Association’s main focus and most significant achievements have been in establishing a strong foundation for the profession, in order to ensure that everyone who receives spiritual care from a certified provider can be sure to receive the professional care they deserve.
 This has included establishing standards for training, competencies for clinical care provision, for clinical supervision, and a code of ethics.
 On that basis we created an accreditation process for training programs (there are 7 accredited sites today) and a certification process for spiritual care providers, to provide an additional external review for the graduates of the recognized training programs.
-Today (end of 2023) there are 230 certified professionals, working in over 15 hospitals, in facilities for care of the elderly, and in bereavement support.
+Today (end of 2024) there are 250 certified professionals, working in over 15 hospitals, in facilities for care of the elderly, and in bereavement support.
 Now that we have established this strong professional foundation, the Association has begun working to help expand access to spiritual care for diverse populations experiencing different kinds of crises.
 One of our most significant projects, funded by the New Israel Fund, was to provide spiritual care support for research studies assessing the need for spiritual care medical staff, Jews and Arabs together, who do very demanding work in a variety of

 settings: a nursing home, an internal medicine department (HaEmek Medical Center), and the home